nineml/gyfre/README.md

 # gyfre.org

-This is the future home of vendor-neutral specifications of pragmas for Invisible XML.
+This is the `gh-pages` branch.
+It is mostly generated automatically to build the website.